-- Where do I start if we have a big, existing website?
+Where do I start if we have a big, existing website?

 If you're like many organizations, your website has grown over the years, often to many thousands of pages and documents.
 Auditing and remediating all that is what the lawyers may call "undue burden".
 That is no reason to remain inaccessible, and we have a way to go.
-The W3C folks who brought us the WCAG 2.0 standard to which we can audit a single web page has also brought us the WCAG-EM methodology to determine which pages to make accessible on a large existing website, what we call the "substantial" part of your website.
-If you have received a judicial complaint from DoJ or the Office of Civil Rights, you may well find them agreeing to a Resolution Agreement to both WCAG-EM and WCAG 2.0.
+The W3C folks who brought us the WCAG2.1 standard to which we can audit a single web page has also brought us the WCAG-EM methodology to determine which pages to make accessible on a large existing website, what we call the "substantial" part of your website.
+If you have received a judicial complaint from DoJ or the Office of Civil Rights, you may well find them agreeing to a Resolution Agreement to both WCAG-EM and WCAG 2.1.

-If you are considering posting a fixed-price RFP to audit your website, we recommend breaking it into two RFPs, one that determines what is to be audited (WCAG-EM) and another to do the auditing (WCAG 2.0).
+If you are considering posting a fixed-price RFP to audit your website, we recommend breaking it into two RFPs, one that determines what is to be audited (WCAG-EM) and another to do the auditing (WCAG 2.1).
 Otherwise, you will get an inflated proposal to cover the uncertainty of the entire scope of work.

-- My website is being redesigned.
+My website is being redesigned.
 Should I wait until the dust settles before addressing accessibility?

 Our stock answer is, "Would you finish building your house before talking to your city's building inspector?"
 So it is that we work with web designers to do their magic with accessibility in mind.
 We're happy to audit a template, design mockup, or even a conceptual statement where our input can save man-days of wasted rework.
 And whose website is ever finished?
 Accessibility is like that, a process not a destination.

-- What qualifies Access2online to evaluate my website
+What qualifies A2o to evaluate my website?

-- Do you use automation software to audit websites?
+Do you use automation software to audit websites?

 We do use software but not the kind that automatically produces a final audit report.
 This is not to belittle such automated auditing tools, but organizations such as the W3C and OAST have good reason to insist that trained humans are the way to go.
 We believe software tools should empower humans who do the accessibility analysis and recommendations.
-We use a collection of 17 different software tools to help our analysts audit websites, to make them efficient and thorough but not mindless.
+We use a collection of 17 different software tools to help our analysts audit websites and remediate PDFs, to make them efficient and thorough but not mindless.

-- Should I be worried about inmates looking at my website?
+Should I be worried about inmates looking at my website?

-We can think of 3 reasons to ease your concerns:
+We can think of 6 reasons to ease your concerns: